nqnga-0502/Superstore-RFM-Analysis/README.md

 # Dataset Description

-This is a transnational data set which contains all the transactions that occurred between 2014 and 2017 for a UK-based and registered non-store online retail - SuperStore.
+This is a transnational dataset which contains all the transactions that occurred between 2014 and 2017 for a UK-based and registered non-store online retail - SuperStore.
 The company mainly sells unique and all-occasion gifts.
 <br>

 Based on the customer clustering result, marketing teams can conduct specific promotional campaign to different customer's clusters to retain more customers and maximize the store's profit.